 Gage loves discussing performances with her students after they have seen the characters come to life.
 “The learning continues as we talk about how the performance portrayed the story and how the actors brought the characters to life on stage.
 The students always hone in on the benefits of the live version of the story.”

 TheaterWorksUSA provides curriculum guides for their school performances.
 These study guides contain fun activities and discussion topics to enhance students’ connections with the material.
 Gage remarks that the guide that accompanied her stduents’ performance was a great match for supporting the character trait elements that are part of her school’s IB curriculum.

 “Live performances inspire students to look at the world through a creative lens.”

 While she hasn’t yet figured out a way to make that happen, her class has been trying out reader’s theater during their ELA time.
-“They recently did a fairy-tale unit,” says Gage, “and the kids learned so much beyond reading the story, from cooperating with one another to make the story work to understanding the responsibility of their roles.
+“We recently did a fairy-tale unit,” says Gage, “and the kids learned so much beyond reading the story, from cooperating with one another to make the story work to understanding the responsibility of their roles.
 It’s so much easier for them to portray someone they’re familiar with—they become the character.
 It’s given my students, particularly the shy ones, more confidence.”

 Interested in taking your class, grade cluster or school to a theater performance that’s tailored especially for students?
 Check out the graphic flyer schedule of when TheaterWorksUSA’s school productions are in your area!